Prashi-Devops/nodes/README.md

   ```
 ## Positive testing

+* We should the following snippet into the `release-utility-package.sh`.

+	`zip -j ${RELEASE_FILE} track/release/pdxc/integration-deploy-utilities/CHANGELOG.md `

-* Now looks like everything is good,so we can start with the positive testcase.We can test through the s3 bucket,make sure you have created bucket manually or throught cli and add the snippet  inside the `release-package.sh` as shown below:
+* We can test through the s3 bucket,make sure you have created bucket manually or throught cli and add the snippet  inside the `release-package.sh` as shown below:

       if [ $RELEASE_FILE = "integration-deploy-utilities.zip" ]
       then